agsup/quartz/content/notes/Spring 2023/World Christian/The Work of the Spirit in the Epistles.md

+---
-# The Work of the Spirit in the Epistles
+title: The Work of the Spirit in the Epistles
+enableToc: false
+enableLinkPreview: true
+---

 ## Romans 5